appgardenstudios/hyaline/www/content/documentation/how-to/check-pull-request.md

 ---
 title: "How To: Check a GitHub Pull Request"
-description: "Use the GitHub App to automatically check documentation in pull requests using Hyaline."
+description: "Use the GitHub App to automatically check for needed documentation updates in pull requests using Hyaline."
 purpose: How to check a pull request using the Hyaline GitHub App
 ---
 ## Purpose
-Configure Hyaline to check a pull request using the Hyaline GitHub App
+Configure Hyaline to check a pull request using the Hyaline GitHub App.

 ## Prerequisite(s)
 - [Install GitHub App](./install-github-app.md)